-In November 2016, the Mosswood Recreation Center, built in 1953, burned to the ground.
+In November 2016, the Mosswood Performing Arts and Recreation Center, built in 1953, burned to the ground.
 Temporary facilities have been installed to house core center programs, such as after school programs, summer camp, computer lab and cooking classes, until the new Center is built.

 The vision for the new Community Center is to create a vibrant destination for civic, cultural, social, educational, and recreational activities.
 The Community Center will incorporate sustainable design principles and the City's ‘Art in Public Places’ program.
 It will be inclusive of a diverse community of users, universally accessible, flexible in use, and thoughtfully designed.